pancakes-io/pancakes/resources/README.md

 - [How does Ethereum work, anyway?
 ](https://medium.com/@preethikasireddy/how-does-ethereum-work-anyway-22d1df506369) - Intro to Ethereum from a technical level view with diagrams, via [Preethi Kasireddy](https://medium.com/@preethikasireddy)

-## Examples

-- [Bitcoin Multisig](https://en.bitcoin.it/wiki/Multisignature) - An introduction with application examples of Bitcoin Multisignature, via [Bitcoin Wiki](https://en.bitcoin.it/)